What are earwigs?

 Listed below are the most common species of earwigs living in North Carolina and South Carolina:

-European (common) earwigs have a wide distribution and live throughout much of the United States.
+European (standard) earwigs have a wide distribution and live throughout much of the United States.

 Maritime earwigs live in the sandy soil along shores and bays.